 The next day, two of the brand new debaters, Abigail Esquivel and Genna Weinstein, each won two debates of the four they were engaged in, while Ayanna and Zach were competing with an originality and style that made everyone in the league stand up and take notice.
 Their coach was overjoyed when they went to the finals, then overwhelmed when he realized they would be facing CHAMPS' very own Celeste and Destiny in the championship round!

 With over 30 schools in attendance, the competition was stiff but the panthers finally won a tournament in their division, which also happened to be the City Championship!
-Ayanna Berg won The #1 Best Individual Speaker in their division - Rookie of the Year for the entire league, and Celeste Gonzalez and Destiny Gomez won The Novice Division U.S.C.
+Zach Cruz won The Best Individual Speaker in their division, Ayanna Berg won Rookie of the Year, and Celeste Gonzalez and Destiny Gomez won The Novice Division U.S.C.
 City Championship.

 In some ways, this division is the most rigorous because of the massive evidence set by competitors to use and the strict adherence to protocol that is required.

 Next year, most of our debaters will be competing in the Open Varsity Division, where they may garner college scholarships and national recognition, but win or lose, the CHAMPS young debaters are beginning to understand what they can achieve with perseverance and a disciplined mind.